Selling Land to a Developer in Wisconsin

 What do developers usually care about before buying land?

-Developers usually focus on access, utilities, zoning, frontage, density, entitlement risk, and how long it may take to turn the lot into a usable project.
+Developers usually focus on access, utilities, zoning, frontage, density, entitlement risk, and how long it may take to turn the tract into a usable project.

 Do I need a realtor to sell Wisconsin land?